Skip to main content

 9min read

-A longtime expert on Blues music recounts what it was like to work with an artist who defies definition.
+A longtime expert on blues music recounts what it was like to work with one of America's greatest musicians.

 Editor's Note: William Ferris is the former Chairman of the National Endowment for the Humanities and founding director of the Center for the Study of Southern Culture.